Crafting an Effective Request for Proposal Response Template: A Step-by-Step Guide

 If you're adding AI to your RFP response process:

-1. Start with answer suggestion, not answer generation: Let AI suggest pre-written content blocks rather than generating net-new responses until you trust the quality and your team builds confidence.
+1. Start with answer suggestion: Let AI suggest pre-written content blocks rather than generating net-new responses until you trust the quality.

-2. Create feedback loops: When subject matter experts edit AI suggestions, capture those edits to improve future suggestions through reinforcement learning.
+2. Create feedback loops: When subject matter experts edit AI suggestions, platforms can use these edits to improve future suggestions.

-Learn more about AI for RFPs and how modern AI approaches differ from legacy RFP software built before large language models.
+Learn more about AI for RFPs and how modern AI approaches differ from legacy RFP software.

 Measuring Template Effectiveness